Taylor Swift at the O2 Arena

 Photos: Francesca Capra

-For further information about Taylor Swift and future events visit here.
+For further information and future events visit Taylor Swift’s website here.

 Watch the video for Everything Has Changed ft.
 Ed Sheeran here: